chrisglein/chrisglein.github.io/heroes-beware/rules.md

 # OVERVIEW
 The game is played over 3 rounds.
 During each round, players will each simultaneously construct a dungeon from the shared pool of tiles.
 After the dungeons are built all of them will be simultaneously invaded by surface dwellers, who will attempt to steal any treasure stashed within.
 After each round, players will abandon that dungeon but take their remaining treasure with them to the next one.
 At the end of the last round the player with the most treasure will be the winner.

-Each round is broken down into these phases:
+Each round is broken down into 6 phases:
 1. Build
 2. Inspection
 3. Populate